alevchuk/first-branch/README.md

 ## Why now?

-Supposedly Github is working on this issue, yet why wait when it's so easy to get done.
+Supposedly Github is also working on this issue, yet why wait when it's so easy to get done now.
+Fear of choosing the name that others will not choose can lead to loss of momentum to the initiative.
+Renaming a branch again is easy if one decides they want a different default branch name.

 ## Why "init"?